 ADDITIONAL FEATURES ON SCHEDULE B AND SCHEDULE B STATEMENT

-- To delete a line, press Alt+Delete or Right-click on the line you want to delete press delete row.
-The line on which the cursor was located will be deleted and the following lines will move up.
+- To delete a line, press Alt+Delete or Right-click on the line you want to delete and press delete row.
+The line on which the cursor was located will be deleted, and the following lines will move up.

 - To sort the list of items in ascending order (e.g., A to Z, 1 to 9, etc.), press Alt+F9.